 - Dresser Industries — DII Industries LLC Asbestos Personal Injury Trust

-- Eagle Pitcher Corporation — Eagle Pitcher Industries Persona Injury Settlement Trust
+- Eagle Pitcher Corporation — Eagle Pitcher Industries Personal Injury Settlement Trust

 - Federal Mogul Corp. — Federal Mogul U.S. Asbestos Personal Injury

-- Fedodo — Federal-Mogul Asbestos Personal Injury Trust – Fedodo Subfund
+- Ferodo — Federal-Mogul Asbestos Personal Injury Trust – Ferodo Subfund

 - Flexitallic — Federal-Mogul Asbestos Personal Injury – Flexitallic Subfund